Homological $k$-systole in $n$-manifolds with positive intermediate curvature: Introduction

 If we restrict attention to \textit{area-minimizing} (rather than merely minimal) objects, more positive results emerge.
 Define

-Motivated by Schoen-Yau's work on incompressible minimal surfaces \cite{Schoen-Yau-incompressible-minimal-surfaces} and the existence of smooth area minimizers in nontrivial $\pi_2(M)$\cite{meeks-yau-existence}, Bray-Brendle-Neves \cite{BrayBrenleNevesrigidity} studied upper bounds of $\mathcal{A}_{\mathbb{S}^2}(M^3, g)$ for $3$-dimensional closed, oriented manifold $M^3$ with positive scalar curvature.
+Motivated by Schoen-Yau's work on incompressible minimal surfaces \cite{Schoen-Yau-incompressible-minimal-surfaces} and the existence of smooth area minimizers in nontrivial homotopy classes in $\pi_2(M)$ \cite{meeks-yau-existence}, Bray-Brendle-Neves \cite{BrayBrenleNevesrigidity} studied upper bounds of $\mathcal{A}_{\mathbb{S}^2}(M^3, g)$ for closed, oriented $3$-dimensional manifolds $M^3$ with positive scalar curvature.
 They proved

-with equality if and only if $M$ is isometrically covered by $\mathbb{S}^2\times \mathbb{R}.$ The inequality (usually referred to spherical systolic inequality) follows from the stability inequality of the minimizer, while the rigidity part is more intriguing and proved by using a local foliation argument.
+with equality if and only if $M$ is isometrically covered by $\mathbb{S}^2\times \mathbb{R}.$ The inequality (usually referred to as the spherical systolic inequality) follows from the stability inequality of the minimizer, while the rigidity part is more intriguing and is proved by using a local foliation argument.
 A similar inequality and its rigidity for embedded $\mathbb{RP}^{2}$ were later established by Bray-Brendle-Eichmair-Neves \cite{bray-brendle-eichmair-neves}.
-Subsequently, Stern employed a harmonic map level-set approach and obtained the following homological systolic inequality
+Subsequently, Stern \cite{stern-scalar-curvature-harmonic-maps} employed a harmonic map level-set approach and obtained the following homological systolic inequality

 again with equality if and only if $M$ is isometrically covered by $\mathbb{S}^2\times \mathbb{R}$, where $\operatorname{sys}_2(M,g)$ is the least area of nonseparating surfaces in $M$, i.e.,